What Is ASN? Introduction To Autonomous System Numbers

 Service regions of five Regional Internet Registries

-Qualifying under the basis of having a multi-homed website is a little more complicated.
-You need to provide the BGP and IP addresses used on the network, as well as the ASN of upstream providers and contractual verifications.
+When qualifying under the basis of having a multi-homed website, you need to provide the exterior gateway protocol that will be used, IP addresses used on the network, as well as the ASN of upstream providers and contractual verifications.

-If the applicant’s ASN request qualifies, they need to visit the website of their RIR and submit their routing information.
+If the applicant’s ASN request qualifies, they need submit their request through ARIN online.
 Once they sign a Registration Services Agreement and pay a container fee, they get their ASN.

 Conclusion